unisonweb/unisonweb-org/src/data/blog/posts/2020-04-23-m1j-update/index.md

 ---
 slug: april-update
 title: Get set up for publishing Unison libraries with milestone M1j.
-description: We've just released milestone M1j of the the Unison Codebase Manager, for which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring and licensing your own libraries, and contributing to others.
+description: We've just released milestone M1j of the the Unison Codebase Manager, which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring and licensing your own libraries, and contributing to others.
 date: 2020-04-23
 categories: ["news"]
-featuredImage: /media/thing7.svg
+featuredImage: /media/thing4.svg
 ---

 Hi folks!
-We've just released milestone M1j of the the Unison Codebase Manager, for which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring and licensing your own libraries, and contributing to others.
+We've just released milestone M1j of the the Unison Codebase Manager, which focused on essentials for ecosystem growth, specifically: guidance and tools for structuring and licensing your own libraries, and contributing to others.

 ### Hack on some Unison with Rúnar